ntu-aris/ntu_viral_dataset/sensor_calibration.md

 </p>
 <p style="text-align: center;">Fig 4.
 MATLAB stereo calibration process 3</p>

 After the calibration, the reprojection error and 3D view will be shown below in [Fig. 5](#matlabcalibration4).
-You may press the show recertified button to view if the line are indeed cross over to the same feature.
+You may press the show recertified button to view if the lines indeed cross over the same features in the image pair.

 <a name="matlabcalibration4"></a>
 <p align="center">
     <img src="./images/matlabcalibration4.PNG" alt="matlabcalibration4.PNG" width="80%"/>
 </p>
 <p style="text-align: center;">Fig 5.
-Matlab stereo calibration process 4</p>
+MATLAB stereo calibration process 4</p>

 Some of the images yield higher reprojection error, and it is possible to remove part of the images by dragging the line on the reprojection figure to achieve a lower reprojection error  as illustrated in  [Fig. 6](#matlabcalibration5) .